METRO MANILA | The Best Pancit Malabon in the City

 NANAY’S BILAO TAKE OUT

 Nanay’s Pancit Malabon has the usual sliced eggs, shrimp, chopped pechay Baguio, and bits of boiled pork head.
 On first bite, the tinapa or labok, is immediately apparent.
-It has a very flavorful seafood taste with just the right amount of moistness—a well-balanced overall taste with no umay factor.
+It has a very flavorful seafood taste with just the right amount of moistness.

 VERDICT

-For people who want their pancit Malabon traditional and very balanced, Nanay’s Pancit Malabon is the one for you.
+For people who want their pancit Malabon traditional and with a pronounced labok and seafood flavor, Nanay’s Pancit Malabon is the one for you.

 MFLORES PANCIT MALABON